MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/virtual-interrupts.md

 - A virtual processor accesses the APIC interrupt command register (ICR).
 - A synthetic timer expires.

-## Local APIC
+## Local APIC (x64 Only)

-The SynIC is a superset of a local APIC.
+On x64 platforms, the SynIC is a superset of a local APIC.
 The interface to this APIC is given by a set of 32-bit memory mapped registers.
-This local APIC (including the behavior of the memory mapped registers) is generally compatible with the local APIC on P4/Xeon systems as described in Intel’s and AMD's documentation.
+This local APIC (including the behavior of the memory mapped registers) is generally compatible with the local APIC on P4/Xeon systems as described in Intel's and AMD's documentation.

 The hypervisor’s local APIC virtualization may deviate from physical APIC operation in the following minor ways: